 As I’ve mentioned this is one easy plant to grow!
-Once the plant is established you do not need to water it very often.
+It will grow in a variety of soil types and can handle dry soil or moist soil Once the plant is established you do not need to water it very often.
 I give our plants a weekly watering during the summer, and less frequently the rest of the year.

 If your Turks Cap gets leggy you can prune it back by 1/3 to 1/2.
-It typically dies back in the winter, so I always cut it back to about 6 inches above the ground before the spring.
+It typically dies back in the winter once the cold temperatures hit, so I always cut it back to about 6 inches above the ground before the spring.
 If you don’t mind leaving the dead foliage up in the winter, it can provide shelter for birds and other little creatures!